danfuzz/samizdat/doc/language-guide/02-data.md

 #### String

-A `string` is a sequence of zero or more Unicode code points.
+A `String` is a sequence of zero or more Unicode code points.

 Strings are written as an initial `"`, followed by zero or more character representations, followed by a final `"`.
 Characters are